monicavierin/ISSUES/README.md

 </pre>

 ### Training and Testing
-We provide scripts for training and testing our approach on the HMC and HarMeme datasets.
+We provide scripts for training and testing our approach on the HMC, HarMeme, and IDmeme datasets.

 <pre>
 project_base_path